johnbywater/quantdsl/README.md

 Quant DSL source code can include function definitions.
 Expressions can involve calls to functions.

-When evaluating an expression that involves a call to a function definitions, the call to the function definition is effectively replaced with the expression returned by the function definition, so that a larger expression is formed.
+When evaluating an expression that involves a call to a function definition, the call to the function definition is effectively replaced with the expression returned by the function definition, so that a larger expression is formed.
 Hence, the body of a function can have only one statement.